Chuck from Poynette, WI

 Carolyn from Greenlawn, NY

 Is Darrius as impressive as he seems?
 He's smart, fast, engaging...and hopefully healthy.

 Shepherd had a training camp for the ages but what impressed me most about him is he never acted like a wide-eyed tryout player.
 He also looked like he belonged.
 His unwavering self-confidence molded him for the NFL.
 Shepherd's story is a reminder you can't judge every player by his measureables.
 There's a human element to this game.

-Take a behind-the-scenes look inside the Packers sewing room, as Marge Switzer and her team prepared Green Bay's third jerseys for Sunday's game against the Denver Broncos.
+Take a behind-the-scenes look inside the Packers sewing room, as Marge Switzer and her team prepared Green Bay's third jerseys for their Sept.
+20, 2019 game against the Denver Broncos.

 Jack from Chicago, IL

 Is Tremon Smith going to play CB for Green Bay?
 I know the Chiefs were using him as a running back as well...and you know, No. 27 could be used at either position.
 Not to start a controversy or anything.